By Roc Rockerson in Roc64 comics

 Now therefore arise, O LORD God, into thy resting place, thou, and the ark of thy strength: let thy priests, O LORD God, be clothed with salvation, and let

-i did not write most of what is on this page
+i REFERENCE what is on this page from Wikipedia

 this is referenced from Wikipedia here